The Complexity of Binary Matrix Completion Under Diameter Constraints: Bounded Number k of Missing Entries per Row

-In this section, we consider \mc with $\alpha$ and $\beta$ being part of the input, hence not necessarily being constants.
-We consider the maximum number $k$ of missing entries in any row as a parameter.
-Clearly, \mc is trivial for $k = 0$.
-We will show that \mc is polynomial-time solvable for $k = 1$, and also for $k = 2$ if $\alpha = \beta$.
-On the negative side, we show that \mc is NP-hard for $k \ge 2$ with $\beta - \alpha \ge 3$ and for $k \ge 3$ with $\beta - \alpha = 0$.
+In this section, we consider \mc{} with $\alpha$ and $\beta$ being part of the input, hence not necessarily being constants.
+We consider the maximum number $k$ of missing entries in any row as a parameter (\mc{} is clearly trivial for $k = 0$).
+We obtain two polynomial-time algorithms and two NP-hardness results.
+Our polynomial-time algorithms are based on reductions to \textsc{2-SAT}.